Consider Phlebas: Literary significance and criticism

 The book was generally very well received as a fast-paced space opera with a morally ambiguous hero and much grand scenery and devices.
 Kirkus Reviews described it as "Overextended and jarring", but "imaginative and gripping in places."

 Dave Langford reviewed Consider Phlebas for White Dwarf #90, and stated that "Banks pumps in enough high spirits to keep this rattling along to his slam-bang finale in the bowels of an ancient deep-shelter system whose nuclear-powered high-speed trains are used for... well, not commuting."

 In other media

-Cancelled TV adaptation
+TV adaptation

 Amazon announced in February 2018 that it acquired the global television rights to Consider Phlebas, to be adapted by Dennis Kelly into a television series and produced by Plan B Entertainment.
 The project was cancelled in August 2020.

+However, in February 2025, Deadline reported that Amazon MGM Studios was developing a television series of Consider Phlebas, to be written by Charles Yu.